Manfred Wittmann: Trial

 The defendant (now an accused) is physically and mentally healthy, although there are signs of physical and mental abnormality, but they have no disease value.

-Wittmann was defended by Rolf Bossi, who tried to get a briefing on psychiatry as a measure of recovery and protection.
-The court followed the criminal defence lawyer's position, despite two psychiatric evaluations for Wittmann's insanity defence, and sentenced him to three life sentences on December 15, 1971, because of his dangerous character.
+Wittmann was defended by defense lawyer Rolf Bossi, who tried to get a briefing on psychiatry as a measure of recovery and protection.
+Despite two psychiatric evaluations for Wittmann's insanity defence, the court sentenced him to three life sentences on December 15, 1971, due to his dangerous character.

 The experts' opinions of Wittmann were that he had a "hard and kinky sexual development, with really sadistic characteristics", and an "addictive, pathological instinctual derailment with an increasing urgency in the course of time, in desperate for periodic exacerbations", and attested to his diminished responsibility.

 Whereabouts

 Wittmann was initially imprisoned in the Straubing Prison, where he was a good prisoner.
 At the end of December 2011, the Penal Execution Chamber ordered the prisoner be discharged, as he was very frail and weak.
 In contrast to assessors and prosecutors, the prison head was critical of Wittmann's possible early release from prison, despite castration and medical treatment.
 Following the final decision of the Higher Regional Court of Nuremberg, Wittmann was released in 2013 after 43 years in prison, under the care of an unnamed retirement home in Bavaria.